elastic/search-ui/ADVANCED.md

 That function is actually a [Render Prop](https://reactjs.org/docs/render-props.html) that exposes the Context for you to work with.

-On use case for that would be to render a "loading" indicator any time the application is fetching data.
+One use case for that would be to render a "loading" indicator any time the application is fetching data.

 For example: